ChrisGok/ds-nd-disaster-response/README.md

 ### **3. Web App**

 The web app allows for new text messages which are classified in the given categories using the ML model build in step 2. <br>
 A brief overview is provided for the underlying data as shown in the figures of the app.
-Since we deal with an unbalanced data set having many observations for certain categories while only a few for other categories, the results of the classification test should be interpreted with caution.
+Since we deal with an unbalanced data set having many observations for certain categories while only a few data points for other categories.
+Hence, the results of the classification test should be interpreted with caution.

 ## How to use

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database <br>
-        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/disaster_response.db`
     - To run ML pipeline that trains classifier and saves <br>
-        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+        `python models/train_classifier.py data/disaster_response.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app. <br>
     `python run.py`